hotosm/osm-fieldwork/docs/odk_client.md

 Some commands require multiple queries to ODK Central.
-As FMTM creates many, many appusers and xforms, it's necesary to be able to cleanup the database sometimes, rather than go through Central for hundres, or thousands of appusers.
+As FMTM creates many, many appusers and xforms, it's necesary to be able to cleanup the database sometimes, rather than go through Central for hundreds, or thousands of appusers.

 ## Delete multiple app-users from a project